-Susan Baer, the aviation director for the agency that runs New York airports, said the shutdown of the city's public transit system _ which most employees use to get to work _ affected its decision to close the airports.
+Susan Baer, the Port Authority's aviation director, said the shutdown of New York's public transit system _ which most employees use to get to work _ affected its decision to close the airports.

 Despite the sooner-than-expected shutdown, some airlines praised the efficiency of the airports' reopening.

 "The coordination was really extraordinary," JetBlue CEO Dave Barger told CNBC on Monday.
 "I really don't think we could have had a more effective startup."